tonazih/Assignment1a/README.md

 ## Assignment 1

-Create an order bot for your favourite shoes.
-You need to have at least 2  Shoes type  available.
+Create an order bot for your favourite Jackets.
+You need to have at least 2 Jackets type  available.
 The options items need to have size and one other attribute like Colour.
 You also need an up-sell another item like Cleaner in the example.

 ### Marking